lance7777/TSQL/README.md

 CONTENTS:

-0. dbo.fcn_DebugInfo :: A generic scalar-valued function referenced by all of my stored procedures
+0. dbo.fcn_DebugInfo :: A scalar-valued function referenced by all of my stored procedures

 1. a_METADATA :: A generic database useful on any server/instance